 Hot off its touring success, INALA was invited to be part of the Royal Variety Performance, which took place on the 13th November 2014, in the presence of Their Royal Highnesses The Duke and Duchess of Cambridge.
 The show was broadcast on ITV on 8th December 2014.

-In 2015, INALA received it’s international premier at the prestigious Chekhov festival in Moscow, before embarking upon a second UK tour - this time to fifteen venues up and down the country, supported by ATG.
+In 2015, INALA received it’s international premiere at the prestigious Chekhov festival in Moscow, before embarking upon a second UK tour - this time to fifteen venues up and down the country, supported by ATG.
 Once again, Sadler’s Wells sold out.

 The creative team

 INALA’s original score by Ladysmith Black Mambazo and classical composer Ella Spira blends the intricate rhythms and infectious harmonies of South Africa’s native musical roots with live percussion, piano and strings.
 Mark Baldwin’s richly visceral choreography unites Zulu traditions with classical ballet and contemporary dance, performed by an exceptional company of eighteen dancers and singers.